AlaaAlassi/mara_arduino_remote_control/README.md

 A Ros2 package to control mara robotic arm remotely using an Arduino based ultrasonic sensor

 ## Installation
-Firs follow the step described in [MARA-Repo](https://github.com/AcutronicRobotics/MARA).
+Firs follow the steps described in [MARA-Repo](https://github.com/AcutronicRobotics/MARA).

  clone this repo